HiTechGen/Ani2Cmd/README.md

 • [Unavailable for a moment].

->Q2: I already extract the video but why it won't play?
+>Q2: I already extract the video archive but why it won't play?
 <img src=".github\prev5.jpg" width="50%;" height="50%;">

 >A2: You should disable administrator first before you run the program.